C4ptainCrunch/thesis/source/index.rst

 This results in the following properties:
-    - As the current player at the root node is South and that players alternate after each turn, the tree containsalternating layers of current players: the current player for nodes with an even depth is South and for odd depths is North;
+    - As the current player at the root node is South and that players alternate after each turn, the tree contains alternating layers of current players: the current player for nodes with an even depth is South and for odd depths is North;
     - The leaf nodes of the tree correspond to final states;
     - The path from the root to a leaf thus represents an instance of a full game.

 .. todo:: Insert a figure of an tree here